 If the job is currently being processed, the new settings only apply to the work remaining; tasks in progress and completed tasks are unaffected.

-HINT: To apply your changes to all a job's tasks, reprocess the job from the beginning.
-See "Restarting Jobs" on page 38.
+TIP To apply your changes to all of a job's tasks, reprocess the job from the beginning.
+See Restarting Jobs on page 31.

 Restarting Jobs